 Overall sound signature of the Odin with the STE Mixed Cable

-The STE Mixed Cable creates a sound signature on the Odin that is slightly accentuated in the middle and in the treble.
-The deep bass still goes deep and the bass is punchy.
+The STE Mixed Cable creates a slightly mid and high-pitched sound signature on the Odin.
+The low bass still goes deep and the bass is punchy.
 The mids and highs are still present and are the focus of the sound signature.
-There was no sibilance or roughness.
-The sound stage is narrow both in width and in height.
+There was no sibilance or harshness.
+The soundstage is narrow in both width and height.
 The mids sounded crisp and clear, and the highs seemed relaxed.

-Compared to the Stormbreaker, the STE mixed cable has withdrawn all sound frequencies at the ODIN.
-The biggest difference was the reduction in the width and height of the soundstage.
-That's why I still preferred the Stormbreaker cable on the Odin.
+Compared to the Stormbreaker, the STE Mixed cable pulled back all sound frequencies on the ODIN.
+The biggest difference was the reduction in width and height of the soundstage.
+So I still preferred the Stormbreaker cable on the Odin.

 Deep bass and bass have been reduced.
-There was still strong bass pressure, but it was obvious that the sub-bass and bass weren't as deep and structured compared to the Stormbreaker.
+While there was still a lot of bass punch, it was obvious that the sub-bass and bass weren't as deep and structured compared to the Stormbreaker.

-The mids have been cut back slightly compared to the Stormbreaker, which might appeal to people who don't like the emphasis on the Odin mids.
-They're still facing forward, but not as far forward as on the Stormbreaker.
-The mids are very detailed and clear, but the sound is warmer overall due to the reduced soundstage mentioned below.
+The mids have been pulled back slightly compared to the Stormbreaker, which may appeal to people who don't like the Odin mids emphasis.
+They're still forward, but not as far forward as the Stormbreaker.
+The mids are very detailed and clear, but the overall sound is warmer due to the reduced soundstage mentioned below.

-The sound stage was significantly reduced with the STE mixed cable compared to the Odin.
-The soundstage was not as wide and high as with the Stormbreaker.
+The soundstage has been significantly reduced with the STE Mixed cable compared to the Odin.
+The soundstage wasn't as wide and high as with the Stormbreaker.
 In my experience, this was the biggest difference between the STE Mixed Cable and the Stormbreaker on the Odin.